vyroenergy/vyro-boilerplate-api/docs/listening-to-events.md

 App Codes must be globally unique, lowercase, and can only contain letters, numbers, and hyphens.
 For example, `my-awesome-app` is a valid app code, while `My Awesome App!` is not.

+`npx` is a package runner that comes with npm 5.2+ and higher.
+It allows you to run commands from packages that are not installed globally on your system.

+The `@vyro-x/app-cli` package is a command line interface for creating and managing Vyro apps.

 ## Publish your App

 In the previous step we created a file called `vyro.config.yml`.
 This file contains the configuration for your app.
 The default config is perfect for testing, but you can modify it in the future to suit your needs.